Can WeWork survive?

 These decisions are now the responsibility of We’s new co-CEOs, Artie Minson and Sebastian Gunningham.
 Both men are We insiders who until now have been largely behind the scenes.
 Minson, age 48, had been the company’s CFO and co-president and a key player at the company for the past four years.
 He helped negotiate its deals with SoftBank that raised over $10 billion.
 Gunningham, 57, joined WeWork last year after a decade at Amazon where he’d run its marketplace business and was a close advisor to CEO Jeff Bezos.
 His official title, according to We’s S-1 document, was chief automation officer.
 He’d been tapped to oversee efforts to use technology to streamline the process of leasing buildings and developing real estate.

 What Minson and Gunningham do to cut losses and project focus in an effort to instill confidence in investors has to happen quickly.
-If the company goes public in 2019 and raises $3 billion in the IPO, it unlocks an additional $6 billion in debt.
+If the company goes public in 2019 and raises $3 billion in the IPO, it unlocks an additional $6 billion credit line.
 That $9 billion would give them some breathing room to turn the company around.

 In We’s IPO prospectus, one of the company’s stated risk factors was Neumann’s ongoing employment as CEO: “Our future success depends in large part on the continued service of Adam Neumann, our cofounder and chief executive officer, which cannot be ensured or guaranteed.”